tencentyun/qcloud-documents/api/计算与网络/黑石物理服务器/私有网络相关接口/查询子网列表_en.md

-﻿## 1.
-API Description
+## 1. API Description

 This API (DescribeBmSubnetEx) is used to query the list of BM subnets.
-Domain for API request: <font style="color:red">vpc.api.qcloud.com</font>
+Domain name for API request: vpc.api.qcloud.com

 ## 2. Input Parameters